section-engineering-education/engineering-education/articles/consuming-unsplash-api-using-node.js-graphql-api/index.md

 - [Important take aways](#important-take-aways)

 ### Creating an Unsplash developer account

-If you already have an Unsplash developer account, ensure that you are logged in from the [Unsplash developer site](https://unsplash.com/developers).
-Else follow the following steps:
+If you already have an Unsplash developer account, make sure that you are logged in from the [Unsplash developer site](https://unsplash.com/developers).

+If so follow the next steps:

 - Proceed to the [Unsplash developer site](https://unsplash.com/developers).